The First E-mail Message of Ray Tomlinson

 Tomlinson sent a number of test messages to himself from one machine to the other.
 When the inventor was satisfied that the program seemed to work, he sent a message to the rest of the group, explaining how to send messages over the network.
 Thus the first use of network email announced its own existence.

 The next release of TENEX went out in early 1972 and included the version of SNDMSG with network mail capabilities.
 The CPYNET protocol was soon replaced with a real file transfer protocol having specific mail handling features.
-Later, a number of more general mail protocols were developed also.
+Later, a number of more general mail protocols were developed.

-In 1996, for the first time in USA more electronic mail was being sent than postal mail.
-In 2003, for the first time spam accounts for over one-half of all e-mail sent.
+In 1996, for the first time in the USA, more electronic mail was being sent than postal mail.
+In 2003, for the first time spam accounts for over one-half of all e-mails sent.
 In 2010, the number of emails sent reached 107 trillion (sadly, 89.1% percent of emails were spam).
 In 2016 total number of email accounts was 4.6 billion and is expected to increase to 5.6 billion towards the end of the decade.